MARVIN WESTWOOD PH.D.

 McKenzie Robinson, CD

 McKenzie was deployed to Afghanistan in 2009/2010 and was part of a force protection platoon as a dismounted infantry and a driver.
 McKenzie currently serves both in the primary reserves and is enrolled at UBC taking on IVET projects and duties.
-McKenzie works in a liaison capacity in his role providing front line knowledge of current military members.
-This role enables the team to gain more personalized knowledge and connections with military students on campus.veterans in the community.
+McKenzie works in a liaison capacity in his role providing front-line knowledge of current military members.
+This role enables the team to gain more personalized knowledge and connections with military students on campus and Veterans in the community.